Dart FTP Server

 2. Features

-- Passive and Active Modes: Supports both passive and active data connections.
+- Passive and Active Modes: Both passive (PASV/EPSV) and active (PORT) data connections

-- File Operations: Retrieve, store, delete, and list files.
+- File Operations: Retrieve, store, delete, rename, and list files

-- Directory Operations: Change, make, and remove directories.
+- Directory Operations: Change, make, remove, and list directories

-- Read-Only Mode: Disable write operations for enhanced security.
+- Read-Only Mode: Disable all write operations for security

 3. Compatibility